topjohnwu/Magisk/docs/guides.md

   - Scripts run before any modules are mounted.
 This allows a module developer to dynamically adjust their modules before it gets mounted.
   - This stage happens before Zygote is started, which pretty much means everything in Android
   - **WARNING:** using `setprop` will deadlock the boot process!
 Please use `resetprop -n <prop_name> <prop_value>` instead.
-  - **Run scripts in this mode only if necessary!**
+  - **Only run scripts in this mode if necessary.**
 - late_start service mode
   - This stage is NON-BLOCKING.
-Your script runs in parallel along with the booting process.
+Your script runs in parallel with the rest of the booting process.
-  - **This is the recommended stage to run most scripts!**
+  - **This is the recommended stage to run most scripts.**

 In Magisk, there are also 2 kinds of scripts: **general scripts** and **module scripts**.

 - General Scripts
   - Placed in `/data/adb/post-fs-data.d` or `/data/adb/service.d`
-  - Only executed if the script is executable (execution permissions, `chmod +x script.sh`)
+  - Only executed if the script is set as executable (`chmod +x script.sh`)
   - Scripts in `post-fs-data.d` runs in post-fs-data mode, and scripts in `service.d` runs in late_start service mode.
-  - Modules should **NOT** add general scripts since it violates encapsulation
+  - Modules should **NOT** add general scripts during installation
 - Module Scripts
-  - Placed in the folder of the module
+  - Placed in the module's own folder
   - Only executed if the module is enabled
   - `post-fs-data.sh` runs in post-fs-data mode, and `service.sh` runs in late_start service mode.
-  - Modules require boot scripts should **ONLY** use module scripts instead of general scripts

-These scripts will run in Magisk's BusyBox `ash` shell with "Standalone Mode" enabled.
+All boot scripts will run in Magisk's BusyBox `ash` shell with "Standalone Mode" enabled.

 ## Root Directory Overlay System